burrowers/garble/README.md

 The tool is designed to be:

 * Coupled with `cmd/go`, to support both `GOPATH` and modules with ease
-* Deterministic, though the output is not yet reproducible
+* Deterministic and reproducible, given the same initial source code
 * Reversible given the original source, to un-garble panic stack traces

 ### Mechanism